oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/05-autoupgrade/autoupgrade.md

 9. Wait until the upgrade completes.
 Depending on the lab platform, the upgrade will take about 15-25 minutes.
 Don't exit from the AutoUpgrade console.
 Leave it running.

-11. Optionally, you can complete some of the other self-contained labs.
+11. Optionally, you can complete some of the labs from tracks 2 and 3.
+Check *Introduction* for details

 10. When the upgrade completes, AutoUpgrade prints a message saying *Job 101 completed* and exits from the AutoUpgrade console.